Open-Systems-Pharmacology/Oral-PBBM-Workflow/OSP-Solubility-Toolbox/README.md

 Proceed to the second tab, `Aqueous Solubility`.
 In this section, you will fit the `Solubility Gain per charge`, which modulates the solubility-pH profile.
 Enter the following parameters for your compound:
-* pKa Values and Types: Input the pKa values of the API along with their corresponding types.
+* `pKa type`and `Value`: Define up to three pKa values of the compound along with their corresponding types.
-* Reference Solubility: Enter the reference solubility value for the API.
+* `Ref. pH` and `Solubility`: Enter the reference solubility value for the compound and the pH of the solution in which the reference solubility was measured.
-* pH: Specify the pH of the solution in which the reference solubility was measured.
+* `Solubility Gain per charge`: Value will be fitted.

 A solubility-pH profile will be generated and displayed on the right panel, alongside the solubility estimated by PK-Sim using the `Solubility Gain per charge` value defined in the respective input field.
 This figure is dynamic and will update if you modify the value for `Solubility Gain per charge`.